 In UCLA’s Supreme Court Clinic, students and faculty work together on real cases before the United States Supreme Court.

-We have been up and running for only two semesters, but already . . .
+We have been up and running for only three semesters, but already . . .

 We helped write the brief for the respondent in Missouri v.
 Frye, 132 S. Ct.
 1399 (2012).
 By a 5-4 vote, the Court agreed with our arguments that the Sixth Amendment guarantees a right to the effective assistance of counsel during plea negotiations, and that the reinstatement of a plea offer is an appropriate remedy when counsel is ineffective.
 In the New York Times, one law professor called the case “the single greatest revolution in the criminal justice process since Gideon v.
 Wainwright.”
 Here is an article about our work on the case.

 We filed an amicus brief on behalf of two victims of child pornography in Paroline v.
 United States, No. 12-8561.
 Our brief demonstrated that the Eighth Amendment does not limit restitution awards, because such awards are neither fines nor punishments.

 We filed an amicus brief on behalf of 53 professors of Indian law in Adoptive Couple v.
 Baby Girl, 133 S. Ct.
 2552 (2013).
 We showed that the historical background to the Indian Child Welfare Act made clear that the Act could be invoked by non-custodial parents.